 Morning: Explore Covington, Kentucky

-Covington, Kentucky was recently in the news for rather more controversial reasons than being featured on this blog.
+Covington, Kentucky was once in the news for rather more controversial reasons than being featured on this blog.
 (Though the boys involved in the incident were not actually from Covington proper, but rather its suburbs.)

 But Covington has long been a pleasant morning trip to take from Cincinnati.
 How often can you take a quick walk from one state and end up in another state?
 While Covington is not as big as Cincinnati, it certainly has enough landmarks and history to teach you…